TacetNoxPavor/TacetNoxPavor.github.io/index.md

 # Hello!
 * * *

+## NOTICE: I just got a new job, so edits may be delayed by quite a while.
+All projects are still active but not going to be as frequent as they have been in the past :)

 This is a place for all information to be found regarding any and all projects that I may be currently working on, given that I update this page as well!
 Also, some personal information about me and the way I operate will also be listed here.

 ### About Me